CooperStansbury/cell_cycle/pipelines/cc_pipeline/README.md

 The pipeline creates an output directory structure mirroring the Epi2me workflow, including filtered matrices and QC reports.
 Adjust `config.yaml` to point to input FASTQ files and the desired reference genome location before running.

+The `config.yaml` file controls input FASTQ locations, reference genome paths, and Nextflow resource settings.
+Results are written to a timestamped directory under `output/` by default; remove the `--overwrite` flag to keep previous runs.